mstange/reqwest-with-rusttls-stops-after-360mb/README.md

 # `reqwest-with-rusttls-stops-after-360mb`

-This is a testcase which reproduces a bug with reqwest and the Chrome symbol server: The file stops downloading after 360MB.
+This is a testcase for https://github.com/seanmonstar/reqwest/issues/1761.
+It reproduces a bug with reqwest and the Chrome symbol server: The file stops downloading after 360MB.
 It is 640MB in total.

-The bug only occurs when using the reqwest feature `rusttls-tls`.
-I think this means that it only happens if the request is made using HTTP/2.
+The bug only occurs when using HTTP/2.

 The bug also only occurs when downloading the gzip-compressed version of the file.